vemonet/nanopub-rs/docs/use_cli.md

 # ⌨️ Use from the CLI

-You can easily publish Nanopubs from your terminal using the binary for your platform.
+Publish Nanopubs from your terminal using the binary for your platform.

 ## 📥️ Install